toastnz/blocks-layouts/README.md

 "layout_dist_dir": specificed the css for block layouts

 CSS file will only be included with the syntax of 'theme/themename/dist/styles/$LayoutName-$BlockType.css"

+You can update this syntax using `updateBlockTemplateCSS` in a BlockExtension.

 ```yaml
 Toast\Blocks\Extensions\PageExtension: